|RAW DIET FEEDING

 Large recreational bones can be cooked as the dog is not eating these he is only chewing on them.

 I feed my raw at or close to room temperature.
-However frozen or semi frozen is fine sometimes
+However, a small amount of frozen or semi frozen

-A whole food multi vitamin/mineral and a Raw green foods supplement, I alternate one each day.
+A whole food multi vitamin/mineral and a Raw green foods supplement.

 Personally I will only use human grade meats or if pet food meat that has not been denatured, I do not use